Fractional Fourier Transform and Geometric Quantization: Geometric quantization

 because both $\vect{p}_1 - \vect{p}_2$ and $\vect{p}^\prime$ are tangent to $q$ which is Lagrangian.
 This proves that the left hand side of \eqref{isomorphism} is defined uniquely.
 This way we have constructed a mapping

-The non-degeneracy of $\omega$ implies that $F_\kappa$ is an isomorphism.
+The non-degeneracy of $\Omega$ implies that $F_\kappa$ is an isomorphism.

 The above construction defines an auto-parallelism (a flat connection) on every fiber $q \in \Lambda$.
 Indeed, given two points $\kappa , \kappa^\prime \in q$, their tangent spaces $T_\kappa q$ and $T_{\kappa^\prime} q$ are canonically isomorphic to the same cotangent space $T^*_q Q_\Lambda$ and, therefore, may be canonically identified.
+Moreover, it is easy to check that vector fields which are constant along fibers, are Hamiltonian vector fields generated by functions on $Q_\Lambda$ (i.e.~functions constant on fibers of $\Lambda$).
+But the Poisson bracket of two such functions vanishes identically.
+This proves that constant vector fields do commute, i.e.~the connection is flat and torsion-free.
 We conclude that every fiber $q \in \Lambda$ may be treated as a subset of an affine space.
 For pedagogical reasons we assume in the sequel that the topology of the fibration is trivial, i.e.~the fiber covers the entire affine space.

 Now, we are going to assign to every pair $( \tilde{\lambda} ,\lambda )$ of sections of the bundle $\mathcal{P} \to Q_\Lambda$ a covector field on the configuration space $Q_\Lambda$.
 We denote it by $\tilde{\lambda} - \lambda$.
 It is defined by the formula: